 Becoming an Educational Leader

 Educational administrators are leading the way in schoolwide SEL implementation.
 If you’re interested in doing the same, consider St. Thomas University’s accelerated online Master of Science in Educational Leadership degree.
-The program consists of 36 credit hours and can be completed in as few as 12 months.

 Learn more about STU’s M.S. in Educational Leadership online.